Academic Advising Resource Center

 Majoring in Sociology

-Provided are two examples of how a student could distribute courses required for the major over three or four years.
+Provided are two examples of how a student could distribute courses required for the major over three or four years with additional information provided on this handout.
 See the catalog for additional details about major requirements.

 Sample Four-Year Plans